This is a summary of my YouTube Video, you can watch the whole piece linked at the bottom of the blog post.

 “Learning to choose is hard.
 Learning to choose well is harder.
 And learning to choose well in a world of unlimited possibilities is harder still, perhaps too hard”

-This book is from 2004, so naturally some ideas and some examples used in the book can feel dated, and archaic, but in this particular case he is right, there were too many options and I was not able to decide in time what gear to buy for my trip.
+This book is from 2004, therefore some ideas and some examples used in the book can feel dated, and archaic, but in this particular case he is right, there were too many options and I was not able to decide in time what gear to buy for my trip.

 So I ended up buying a Fujifilm X100F for stills.

-Having too many choices can hinder the process of deciding and selection, and that is exactly how my one year adventure started.
+Having too many choices can hinder the process of deciding and selecting, and that is exactly how my one-year adventure started.